 And I’ve made my first sale on Amazon!

 What a month!

-As you can see, this month is way better than last month.
+As you can see, this month is way better than the previous one.
 And what’s really important for me now is that now I know that people love my designs.
 This is the most important thing for Soukaina Collections right now…

 Etsy Shop: I have now fourteen items in my Etsy shop, I and also worked on Etsy SEO, I registered with the free version of Erank.com, and so far, I’m pretty happy with it.
 I can find the title and tags I need in minutes.
 I’m not really sure my Etsy traffic increased yet, but it’s a real time saver.

 I’ve had a couple of sales in the shop and also created a new coupon (Buy 2 Get 2 Free).
 Most of the money I’ve made was from running sales.
 They seem to work well, so I’ll stick to it, especially at this time of the year.

 Amazon: I didn’t do anything special to promote my affiliate links.
 All I do is adding my affiliate links in the blog post when I tell my readers what materials they’ll need to crochet the pattern.
 As an example, when I tell my readers that they need a hook, I just add the affiliate link with an automatically generated picture of the hook.
 When they click on the link, they’ll go to Amazon and if they buy, I’ll make an affiliate commission (at no extra cost for the buyer).

 I almost doubled my traffic this month.
 Wow.
 The reason is that now I have eighteen blog posts, so Google is sending me some love.
 Plus the more I post the more I can promote on Social media, especially Facebook and Pinterest.

 All free crochet also sent me a lot of traffic.
 People like my crochet baby dress pattern, my crochet hats and my new ear warmer.
 I need to create more dresses and even some sets.
 I believe traffic will double when I do that.